zhunzhong07/CamStyle/README.md

 ### References

-Our code is conducted based on [open-reid](https://github.com/Cysu/open-reid)
+-Our code is conducted based on [open-reid](https://github.com/Cysu/open-reid)

-If you find this code useful in your research, please consider citing:

-    @inproceedings{zhong2018camera,
-    title={Camera Style Adaptation for Person Re-identification},
-    author={Zhong, Zhun and Zheng, Liang and Zheng, Zhedong and Li, Shaozi and Yang, Yi}, booktitle={CVPR},
-    year={2018}
-    }

-### Contact us
+### Contact me

-If you have any questions about this code, please do not hesitate to contact us.
+If you have any questions about this code, please do not hesitate to contact me.

 [Zhun Zhong](http://zhunzhong.site)